kyma-project/test-infra/development/tools/cmd/pjtester/README.md

 Finally, PJtester will create the Prowjob on the production Prow instance.
 The Prowjob name for which you triggered the test will be prefixed with `test_of_prowjob_`.

-Because the file `vpath/pjtester.yaml` is used by PJtester only to know the prowjob name to test, it should not exist outside of the PR.
+Because the file `vpath/pjtester.yaml` is used by PJtester only to know the ProwJob name to test, it should not exist outside of the PR.
 This is why the `pre-master-test-infra-vpathgurad` required context was added.
-Its simple task is to fail whenever the `vpath` directory exists and prevent the PR merge.
-As soon as the virtual path disappears from the PR, vpathguard will allow for the PR merge.
+Its simple task is to fail whenever the `vpath` directory exists and to prevent the PR merge.
+As soon as the virtual path disappears from the PR, `vpathguard` will allow for the PR merge.

 ## Execution of any code without review?